Centre vs Collegium: Kiren Rijiju Backs Ex-HC Judge Who Said Supreme Court 'Hijacked' Constitution

 — Kiren Rijiju (@KirenRijiju) January 21, 2023

 The appointment of judges to the Supreme Court and the high courts has become a major flashpoint between the Executive and the Judiciary.
-While Rijiju has described the collegium system to appoint judges as something “alien” to the Indian Constitution, Vice President Jagdeep Dhankhar has questioned the top court for striking down the National Judicial Appointments Commission Act (NJAC) and a related Constitutional amendment.
+While Rijiju has described the collegium system to appoint judges as something “alien” to the Indian Constitution, Vice President Jagdeep Dhankhar has questioned the Supreme Court for striking down the National Judicial Appointments Commission Act (NJAC) and a related Constitutional amendment.

 By bringing the NJAC law, the government had sought to overturn the collegium system which came into being in 1992.
 The apex court has questioned the government for delay in clearing the appointments of Supreme Court and high court judges.